Friday, August 31, 2007

 Mum went up to sit with the Pink Ladies today.

+There were about six of them all knitting and crocheting for the hospital shop.
 She sat and chatted and when she came out she uttered a verse in German from Schiller's poem Das Lied von der Glocke (Song of the Bell).

 Tausend fleißige Hände regen,